-Whenever you take a distribution from a IRA, you have to report the amount on your taxes.
+Whenever you take a distribution from an IRA, you have to report the amount on your taxes.
 You'll receive a 1099-R from the firm holding your IRA account, showing the amount of your withdrawal.
-Transfer that figure to line 15a of your Form 1040.
+Transfer that figure to line 4a of your Form 1040.
 If it is taxable, as distributions from a traditional IRA are, enter that amount again on line 4b.

 If you take an early withdrawal from your IRA, you won't escape with just taxes.
-The IRS motivates you to keep your money in your IRA until retirement by taking a 10 percent penalty of any amount you take out before age 59 1/2.
+The IRS motivates you to keep your money in your IRA until retirement by charging a 10 percent penalty of any amount you take out before age 59 1/2.

 In certain cases, you can avoid the additional 10 percent early distribution penalty.
 If you take out up to $10,000 to buy, build or repair your first home, you are exempt.
 You can also take penalty-free withdrawals to pay for your health insurance, excessive medical expenses, qualified educational expenses and IRS levies, or if you become disabled.
 Beneficiaries of inherited IRAs and qualified reservists also avoid the penalty, as do IRA holders taking out regular annual distributions over a lifetime.

 Qualified distributions from a Roth IRA are tax-free.
 However, one of the requirements of a qualified distribution is that you are over 59 1/2.
 As a result, premature withdrawals from a Roth IRA may end up being at least partially taxable.
-IRS rules consider your contributions to be withdrawn first, and those are non-taxable.
+IRS rules consider your contributions to be withdrawn first, and those are nontaxable.
 However, any earnings that you withdraw will be taxable.
 You'll also be liable for the same 10 percent early distribution penalty attached to all IRAs.